 As a general rule, the designer owns the rights in the registered design.
 However, if the designer is an employee who created the design in the course of his employment, the rights in the registered design will be owned by the employer unless the parties agree otherwise.

 In a case where the design is generated by a computer and there is no human designer, the person who made the arrangements necessary for the design to be created is deemed to be the designer.

-For example, a software engineer who creates a computer programme that is able to generate the designs through artificial intelligence would be considered the designer.
+For example, a software engineer who creates a computer program that is able to generate the designs through artificial intelligence would be considered the designer.

 How to Register a Design in Singapore

 To qualify for registration under the RDA, the design must be new.
 It must not have been registered in Singapore or elsewhere previously, or published anywhere in the world prior to the date of application.

 Additionally, the RDA excludes the following from registration: